Managing Your Health

 Physical activity is defined by the World Health Organization as any bodily movement produced by skeletal muscles that requires energy expenditure; this includes movements like crawling, walking, running, or lifting.

 Health Gateway provides British Columbians with secure access to a single view of their health information.
-It is accessible by anyone 12 and older with a BC Services Card.
+It is accessible by anyone 12 and older with a BC Services Card set up on a mobile device.

 Injuries occur in British Columbia every day: a senior falls, a person is hurt in a car crash, and a child has a sports injury.
 Some injuries heal, while others may lead to permanent disability and death.
 While incidents that cause injury may seem inevitable and random, most injuries are predictable and preventable.